cross-platform-actions/action/readme.md

 # Cross-Platform GitHub Action

-This project provides a GitHub action for running GitHub Action workflows on multiple platforms.
-This includes platforms that GitHub Actions doesn't currently natively support.
+This project provides a GitHub action for running GitHub Actions workflows on multiple platforms, including platforms that GitHub Actions doesn't currently natively support.

-## Features
+## `Features`

-Some of the features that are supported include:
+Some of the features that this action supports include:

-- Multiple operating system with one single action
+- Multiple operating systems with one single action
 - Multiple versions of each operating system
 - Allows to use default shell or Bash shell
 - Low boot overhead
 - Fast execution

-## Usage
+## `Usage`

-Here's a sample workflow file which will setup a matrix resulting in four jobs.
+Here's a sample workflow file which will set up a matrix resulting in four jobs.
 One which will run on FreeBSD 13.1, one which runs OpenBSD 7.2, one which runs NetBSD 9.2 and one which runs OpenBSD 7.2 on ARM64.